AbdulrahmanFiala/Tayeb-Mainnet/docs/XCM_INTEGRATION.md

 ## XCM Message Structure

-The RemoteSwapInitiator constructs XCM messages with the following structure:
+The CrosschainSwapInitiator constructs XCM messages with the following structure:

 ```
 XCM Message [